diablomedia/laminas-bugsnag/README.md

 // modules.config.php
 return [
-    'ZfBugsnag', // Must be added as the first module
+    'LaminasBugsnag', // Must be added as the first module

     // ...
 ];